 To provide affordable conversational English courses and support volunteer experiences while raising money for NGOs’ work.

 A self-sufficient NGOs working to improve livelihoods with rural communities in Cambodia.

 In many volunteer programs, volunteers work directly with the poorest people.
 Our volunteers don’t.
 Our students in Phnom Penh can at least afford money to study – more fortunate than many.
 Instead, volunteers are contributing to a social enterprise and the long-term sustainability of development partners- to work to improve livelihoods with rural communities.
 Rural communities make up 80% of Cambodia’s population.

-We believe this model of volunteering is more sustainable for rural communities and Cambodia.
+We believe this model of volunteering with social business is more sustainable for educational development, rural communities with environmental conservation and Cambodia.
 We welcome any comments or suggestions you have.

 The English Language

 There is a thirst for learning in Cambodia, especially in young people, and providing affordable English courses contribute to fulfilling the desire of Cambodian people to communicate in the international language in various aspects of life.

 It is hoped this will not impact negatively on the traditional Cambodian language and culture, but instead serve to strengthen the commitment of Cambodian people to retain, share and promote the uniqueness of their language and culture through improved communication and learning with the rest of the world.

 The working language of ASEAN is English, and with tourism and international investment on the rise, Cambodia’s youth are at the brink of seizing opportunities not seen for decades.
 Knowledge of the English language is becoming crucial, regardless of whether a student is studying to work in tourism, business, or trying to find work in a riverside restaurant.

 The Coordinating Committee for International Voluntary Service (CCIVS) describes volunteering as where: